 Utilities and Internet

-*Note that the administrative forbearance under the CARES Act does not apply to private loans.
+*Note that the the pause on payments does not apply to private loans.
 Contact your loan servicer for information on private student loans.

 Lender and Service Provider Programs